alchemistOfWeb/alchemistOfWeb/README.md

 - 👋 Hi, I’m @alchemistOfWeb
-- 👀 I’m interested in web development and artificial intelligence
+- 👀 I’m interested in web development and artificial intelligence and good games (gothic1,2, risen1, stellaris and others)
 - 🌱 I’m currently learning php, laravel, docker, python
 - 💞️ I’m looking to collaborate on web development with Mediasoft
 - 📫 How to reach me - easilly. send me message on nikitakzntcv@gmail.com